-- Consistent tracking, scheduling and documentation of modifications to CIs - As the change moves through its lifecycle, it's status is transparent - Early identification of risk: The process includes submission of a risk analysis with every major change.
-This proactive approach mitigates risks in a manner that causes the least impact to mission partner service. - Improved prioritizing and response to business and mission partner change proposals - Implemented changes that meet mission partner agreed service requirements with optimized costs - Contributes to governance, legal, contractual and regulatory requirements - Reduced failed changes and therefore reduces service disruption, defects and re-work - Provides change history throughout the service lifecycle - Aids productivity of staff through minimizing disruptions due to high levels of unplanned or 'emergency' changes and hence maximizes service availability - Reduces the Mean Time to Restore Service (MTRS), via quicker and more successful implementations of corrective changes - Reduces risks associated with introducing change to the environment - Reduces unplanned work due to reduction in incidents caused by change - Increased number of standard changes, allowing for more efficient and timely implementations
+- Consistent tracking, scheduling and documentation of the addition, modification or retirement of CIs - As the change moves through its lifecycle, it's status is visible - Early identification of risk: The process includes submission of a risk analysis with every major change.
+This proactive approach mitigates risks so as to cause the least impact to mission partner service. - Improved prioritizing and response to business and mission partner change proposals - Implemented changes that meet mission partner agreed service requirements with optimized costs - Contributes to governance, legal, contractual and regulatory requirements - · Fewer failed changes and therefore reduction in service disruption, defects and re-work - Provides change history throughout the service lifecycle - Aids productivity of staff through minimizing disruptions due to high levels of unplanned or 'emergency' changes and hence maximizes service availability - Reduces the Mean Time to Restore Service (MTRS), via quicker and more successful implementations of corrective changes - Reduces risks associated with introducing change to the environment - Reduces unplanned work due to reduction in incidents caused by change - Increase the identification and approval of standard changes, allowing for more efficient and timely implementations